luisdnsantos/awesome-computer-graphics/README.md

 ### Books
 * [Real-Time Rendering](https://www.amazon.com/Real-Time-Rendering-Fourth-Tomas-Akenine-M%C3%B6ller/dp/1138627003/ref=sr_1_1?s=books&ie=UTF8&qid=1540516813&sr=1-1&dpID=51iw1UWKNhL&preST=_SX218_BO1,204,203,200_QL40_&dpSrc=srch), by Tomas Akenine-Moller, one of the best on high performance graphical applications, very detailed explanations and contains many examples to illustrate its topics.

-* [Ray Tracing in One Weekend](http://www.realtimerendering.com/raytracing/Ray%20Tracing%20in%20a%20Weekend.pdf), by Peter Shirley, a free book to get you implementing a basic ray tracer in C++, the catch is: this one is very short (about 40 pages), you'll learn the mininum to create a ray tracer to generate amazing images in a very short ammount of time!
+* [Ray Tracing in One Weekend](http://www.realtimerendering.com/raytracing/Ray%20Tracing%20in%20a%20Weekend.pdf), by Peter Shirley, a free book to get you implementing a basic ray tracer in C++, the catch is: this one is very short (about 40 pages), you'll learn the minimum to create a ray tracer to generate amazing images in a very short amount of time!

-* [Ray Tracing: The Next Week](http://www.realtimerendering.com/raytracing/Ray%20Tracing_%20The%20Next%20Week.pdf), by Peter Shirley, builds on top of the first books's project, adding more effects, like textures and motion blur.
+* [Ray Tracing: The Next Week](http://www.realtimerendering.com/raytracing/Ray%20Tracing_%20The%20Next%20Week.pdf), by Peter Shirley, builds on top of the first books' project, adding more effects, like textures and motion blur.

 * [Ray Tracing: The Rest of Your Life](http://www.realtimerendering.com/raytracing/Ray%20Tracing_%20the%20Rest%20of%20Your%20Life.pdf), by Peter Shirley, last book of the series, exposes more mathematical themes necessary to build more complex and complete renderers.